-One of the key-features of the WR-Z16 family is that it fully supports the White Rabbit (WR) protocol, an extension of the IEEE 1588 (PTP), to achieve ultra-accurate sub-nanosecond synchronization in Ethernet-based networks.
-Since the publication of the new IEEE 1588-2019 standard, White Rabbit is also known as "PTP High Accuracy" (HA) profile, and has the following characteristics:
+One of the key-features of the WR-Z16 family is that it fully supports the White Rabbit (WR) protocol, an extension of the IEEE 1588 (PTP), to achieve ultraaccurate sub-nanosecond synchronization in Ethernet-based networks.
+White Rabbit is the basis for the new High Accuracy (HA) profile in the latest PTP standard IEEE 1588-2019, and has the following characteristics:

-- " Time Precision: WR provides a common clock for physical layer in the entire network, allowing synchronization at sub-nanosecond level with picoseconds precision.
+- Time Precision: WR provides a common clock for physical layer in the entire network, allowing synchronization at sub-nanosecond level with picoseconds precision.
 In other words, the timing budget consumed by WR is almost insignificant. - Scalability: WR networks are designed to be highly scalable supporting thousands of nodes and long-distance links within the range of metro area deployments.
 Its performance is not affected by traffic as with other PTP profiles. - Cost effective solution: WR avoids expensive costs related to calibration and complex deployments with high requirements of maintenance, allowing plug-and-play links in Local Area Networks (LANs).